 If you’re asking “Is Sisel International a scam?” it's probably because someone is trying to recruit you, but kudos to you for doing your research – I know it's easy to be drawn into the hype, but in this Sisel review we're just going to look at the cold hard facts.

 My hope is by the end of this review you'll know whether Sisel International is a scam you should avoid or a legit business opportunity you should pursue.

 I am not a Sisel International distributor and I make no money selling the product.
 I’m just an honest guy on the internet doing my best to make sure people can find truthful, unbiased information about work from home opportunities when they need it.

 The more you believe you can make money with Sisel, the more money you'll lose and time you'll waste.

 People are often duped into thinking they can build an extra income for themselves by recommending health products and handing out a few business cards only to hit the harsh reality that it's not as easy as this.

 Trying to sell high-priced products to people who aren't interested is a long, hard slog.
 If you're going to make any decent money with this business you're going to need to recruit and recruit, but the complicated commission structure doesn't make this an easy sell.

-I can not recommend Sisel as a legit work from home option, here are the main reasons:
+I can not recommend Sisel as a legit work from home option, here's why:

 - Sisel President and Founder Tom Mowers Sr. has done time in a federal prison for tax evasion.

 - Sisel's ‘miracle-working' products have not been evaluated by the US Food and Drug Administration.

 - The compensation plan is so complex you need to be a mathematical genius to decode it.

 - Though presenters say it's just $20 to become a distributor, thanks to their autopurchase feature, you're going to have to pay at least $150 a month.

 Despite what you might hear, network marketing is a dying industry and for good reason; the internet has changed how we buy and sell and ultimately how we do business.